Updated by Bobby

 You don’t need a big 50 – 100 watt amp to make a lot of noise.

-Look for amps that are lowering cost by offering a low watt version of a nice tube amp.
+Look for amps that are lowering cost by offering a low wattage version of a nice tube amp.
 A good strategy is to look at a reputable tube amp series and just target the smaller variations.

 This means you get the sound quality and tone of a more expensive amp, but in a smaller box.

 An amp with built in effects, extra picks, “rock star settings” and all those other gimmicky add-ons don’t help your tone.

-Amp manufacturers can’t bull crap their way to a great tone.
+Amp manufacturers can’t bull crap their way to great tone.
 This means that if you shop simply based on tone-related features, you’ll always be better off.

-Best Option for Pedals
+Best Amps for Pedals

 The difficult thing about diagnosing an amp for a pedal, is that it’s a bit of a backwards errand.
 The ideal pedal-friendly tube amplifier will depend a lot on which pedal you’re using.
 I would advise to first find a tube amp you like, then choose your pedal from there.

 Also note that the distortion of a good tube amp’s gain channel is often preferable to that of a pedal.
 In fact, if you don’t have a distortion pedal already and you buy the tube amp, wait and see if you’re satisfied with your amp’s distortion first, before you go out and buy a pedal.